 This unit explores the contemporary philosophies behind communication practices and technologies and their role in the social, economic and political worlds in which we live.
 It critiques the relationships between technological change and our social, cultural, political and economic practices and institutions.

-3. demonstrate a critical understanding of the varying perspectives of stakeholders in communication technology assemblages;
+3. Demonstrate a critical understanding of the varying perspectives of stakeholders in communication technology assemblages; and

 3 hours per week.